 Imagery In Editorial Photography

 I want to share with you a few things I have learned about imagery in editorial photography.
 These lessons come from personal experience, and from talking to many professional photographers and photo editors over the years.

 It’s very important to think of your photos as part of an overall conversation you are having with your reader.
-The best way to illustrate this is by going back to the days when we used to receive printed magazines in the mail.
+The best way to illustrate this is by going back to the days when we received printed magazines in the mail.

-In a modern day magazine, however, people are more likely to jump around and read what interests them most first.
+However, in a modern-day magazine, people are more likely to jump around and read what interests them most first.
 That’s because we have unlimited access online, so why read it in order?
-The truth is that there isn’t really any “correct” way of reading an article online; however, people usually prefer jumping around because they don’t want to be restricted by the old school rules of reading every article from “A” to “Z”.
+The truth is that there isn’t any “correct” way of reading an article online; however, people usually prefer jumping around because they don’t want to be restricted by the old school rules of reading every article from “A” to “Z”.

 Equipment Needed For Editorial Photography

-Most (not all) top photographers will use professional level equipment, but if you really want to become one, it would take time and a lot of hard work.
+Most (not all) top photographers will use professional-level equipment, but if you want to become one, it would take time and a lot of hard work.
 To start with, there are 4 essential things that every photographer has to have.